guardian/commercial-shared/README.md

 ### Deploy
 Run the sbt `release` task.
 This will generate artefacts and make them available from bintray.
+Releases follow the [semantic versioning](http://semver.org/) policy, which is roughly:

+* A *major*.*minor*.*patch* format
+* Bump patch number for a bug fix or dependency bump etc.
+* Bump minor number for non-breaking new features
+* Bump major number for breaking changes